opensource-construction/website/content/projects/_bldrs.md

 ### Problem

-Architcture, Engineering and Construction teams have been tethered to outdated desktop CAD tools, proprietary formats, and sluggish expensive SaaS solutions with dated file management and minimal support for cross-functional, cross-format workflows.
+Architecture, Engineering and Construction teams have been tethered to outdated desktop CAD tools, proprietary formats, and sluggish expensive SaaS solutions with dated file management and minimal support for cross-functional, cross-format workflows.